Tuesday, May 13, 2008

 The Huntington Study Group may have a research site in your area.
 Please see Huntington Study Group/HSG Research Sites for contact information.
 The HSG sites give you access to physicians, nurses, social workers, neuropsychologists and other professionals who specialize in treating Huntington’s disease.

-The above trial information was posted in January 2007 and may change at any time.
+The above trial information may change at any time.

 Please check back for updates.
 Thank you.